ICRAR/daliuge/docs/drops.rst

 Drop Component Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The DFMS framework uses Docker containers as its primary interface to 3rd party applications.
-Docker containers have the bring the following benefits over traditional tools management:
+Docker containers have the following benefits over traditional tools management:

 * Portability.
 * Versioning and component reuse.